 The door is open 24/7 as it welcomes all its guests worldwide which is why it has always been looking proudly over its civilized city, energetic Bangkokian and unbeatable dining options.
 Settled 230 years ago, Bangkok has never lost its root however.
-The creation of shopping malls, high-rise buildings and unceasing innovation can’t stop the city from guarding its inestimable treasures of Thai cultural heritage.
-Bangkok keeps its pace slow and balance the rush by majestic palaces, gleaming buddhist temples and public parks and green spaces.
+The rise of shopping malls, high-rises and changing trends can’t diminish its rich in Thai cultural heritage.
+Bangkok keeps its pace slow and balance the rush by majestic palaces, gleaming Buddhist temples, public parks and green spaces.

 Food street in Bangkok is something that all foodies give the thumbs up for its savory taste and mouth-watering aroma.
-Adding to all this the fact that Bangkok is also a host for get-togethers for business people.
-The fine dining options are second to none for no end of upscale restaurants, rooftop bars and, of course, five-star services, which reflect the amiable and courteous manner of the Thai people.
+Adding to all this the fact that Bangkok is a place for get-togethers of business people.
+The culinary delights here are second to none thanks to its long list of fine-dining restaurants, rooftop bars and, of course, five-star services, which reflect the amiable and courteous manner of the Thai people.

 1.Learn Bangkok’s Past through its Museums | Bangkok Travel Guide

 Move to ‘Thailand Creative & Design Center’ where your imagination fly and life changes as its slogan represents.
-Unlike other exhibitions showing art scenes, the TCDC empowers your idea with materials and design innovation, allowing participants to transform their ideas to be realistic at Maker Space.
+Unlike other exhibitions showing art scenes, the TCDC empowers your idea with materials and design innovation, allowing participants to transform their ideas into realistic at Maker Space.

 2.Wat Phra Kaew (Temple of the Emerald Buddha) | Bangkok Travel Guide

-Not mentioning exploring golden buddhist temples as one of the things to do in Bangkok, is a misstep for Bangkok travel guide.
-Outside of bustling modernity and population that is too crowded, temples are things that still keep peaceful ambience circulating throughout the capital.
+Not to mention exploring golden Buddhist temples as one of the things to do in Bangkok, is a miss for this Bangkok travel guide.
+Outside of bustling town and population that is too crowded, temples are places that still keep the city for a peaceful ambiance.
 Those whose desire is to witness exquisite architecture and what’s considered ‘Bangkok’s signature Buddhist temple’, then head on to Wat Phra Kaew (Temple of the Emerald Buddha).

-Based within the Grand Palace compound, Wat Phra Kaew carries the Buddha relics respected as a national treasure by locals.
-The temple in all its aspects is suitable for a half-day tour to explore and be in awe of its delicate craftsmanship and meticulous late-18th century murals.
+Based within the Grand Palace compound, Wat Phra Kaew carries the Buddha Relics respected among locals.
+The temple is suitable for a half-day tour to explore and be in awe of its delicate craftsmanship and meticulous late-18th century murals.
 Don’t forget to bring your camera along and get it fully charged if you don’t want to regret later missing a chance of taking stunning photos.

 3.Ancient Ruins that Remain | Bangkok Travel Guide

 Bangkok is a sea of temples and pagodas.
 If this is something you’re after, then this Bangkok travel guide is not a wasted travel tip.
-Many places to visit in Bangkok are ancient ruins that remain in favor among those history lovers in the know.
-Starting off with Wat Pho (Temple of the Reclining Buddha), which is famed for its traditional Thai massage school and is Bangkok’s oldest temple.
+Many places to visit in Bangkok are ancient ruins that stay in favor among those history lovers in the know.
+Starting off with Wat Pho (Temple of the Reclining Buddha), it is famed for traditional Thai massage school and also Bangkok’s oldest temple.

 And across the Chao Phraya River is where the Wat Arun (Temple of Dawn) located.
 Whoever is on the boat ride along the Chao Phraya river can’t overlook its grandiosity.